tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

 `MeasuredVariable`
   The variables or physical properties that the instrument measures or observes.
-Some communities have established vocabularies or schemes to identify measured variables that are specific to their respective domain (see :ref:`pidinst-metadata-schema-terminologies`).
+Some communities have established terminologies to identify measured variables that are specific to their respective domain (see :ref:`pidinst-metadata-schema-terminologies`).
 If such a standard is applicable, it should be used for for `MeasuredVariable`.